Over the years, Linden honey has been one of the premier varieties of honey that mankind always appreciated.

 While the flowers generally bloom for three weeks, adverse weather conditions can cut this period to only two days.

-Added to that, heavy rains could possibly drain away from the nectar.
+Added to that, heavy rains could possibly drain away the nectar.
 Besides, the flowers are somewhat prone to fall during heavy rainfall.

 What is Linden Honey?